 1996 Elected Vice-chairperson of East London Afrikaans Chamber of Business.

-1996 Led a Regional labour-and-management mission to Singapore, to sensitize it to global issues, and to stimulate insight into challenges in an information economy.
+1996 Led a labour-and-management mission from Spoornet’s East London Region to Singapore, to sensitize it to global issues, and to stimulate insight into challenges in an information economy.
+Attended the Marketing Institute of Singapore conference Achieving and sustaining marketing successes: Innovative and value-added perspectives.

 1996 Invited to participate in Eskom's Eastern Cape Scenario Workshop, the Eastern Cape Province Spatial Development Plan, and the Wild Coast Spatial Development Initiative.